 Our corporate responsibility priorities, by and large, affect our industry as a whole, like increasing employment accessibility to our industry, diversity both on-screen and behind the scenes, improving accessibility of our services and reducing the environmental impact of television production and broadcast.
 We recognise that to have the greatest impact and deal most effectively with these complex industry-wide issues, we often need a strategic approach.
 That’s why, over the years, we’ve forged strong partnerships that enable us to work collaboratively and effectively with a range of organisations including other UK broadcasters.

 We’re also part of the Responsible Media Forum, a partnership between 25 leading companies spanning the full range of the media spectrum.
 The Forum shares and promotes best practice around social and environmental performance, identifies areas for prioritisation and runs collaborative projects and events on key issues.

 The Social Partnership

-Beyond our own direct activity, it’s important that we engage with suppliers of our programmes and services to ensure understanding of our expectations and commitment to People, Planet and Partnerships.
+Beyond our own actions, it’s important that we engage with all our production partners to support our expectations and commitment to People, Planet and Partnerships.

-The Social Partnership framework was introduced in November 2014 as the third element in our programme commissioning process, alongside editorial and business affairs.
-It’s designed to encourage conversations amongst senior decision makers at the very start of the programme-making process, enabling us to share our expectations of our three priorities; People (inclusive programming and workforce), Planet (environmental impact) and Partnerships (community and causes).
+The Social Partnership commissioning commitments were introduced in November 2014 as the third element in our programme commissioning process, alongside editorial and business affairs.
+They are designed to encourage conversations amongst senior decision makers at the very start of the programme-making process, enabling us to share our expectations of our three priorities; People (inclusive programming and workforce), Planet (environmental impact) and Partnerships (community and causes).